wordbit/wordbit/content/posts/2021-06-30-how-are-you-still-alive.markdown

 +++
 The iPhone 6S just won't die.

 With [confirmation at WWDC](https://www.theverge.com/2021/6/8/22523351/ios-15-iphone-6s-plus-se-compatibility) that it will be receiving iOS 15, the 6S has officially become the [longest-supported smartphone](https://youtu.be/GARFBHz51nk) of all time.
-With an incredible seven years of guaranteed software support, this gracefully-aging phone has been conferred the title of Living Legend.
+With an incredible seven years of guaranteed software support, this gracefully-aging phone has just been conferred the title of Living Legend.

 I was fully expecting my 6S to be killed off this year.
 I was even making succession plans.
 But instead, Apple granted my phone another year of reprieve.
 I'm pretty happy about it, and so is the Internet - here are some Twitter reactions: